tillitis/.github/sigsum/key-mgmnt/docs/sigsum-key-management.md

 `age -i id_file --decrypt encrypted_file`

+Save encrypted file on local server and te USB memory and put the USB memory in tamper-evident bag.
+Populate the git repository table with initial storage locations and serial numbers of bags.

 Put backup TKey into tamper-evident bag.
 Populate the git repository table with initial storage location and serial number of bag.

-Put each USB memory in respective tamper-evident bag.
-Populate the git repository table with initial storage locations and serial numbers of bags.

 Transport the different items to their distinct storage locations.
 Plug _signing TKey_ into the networked node, or store it in the same